Fang people: Art

-The art works of Fang people, particularly from wood, iron and steatite, are regionally famous.
+The artworks of Fang people, particularly from wood, iron, and steatite, are regionally famous.
 Their wooden masks and idol carvings are on display at numerous museums of the world.

 Discovery of Fang artwork was source of inspiration for much of the European avant-garde artwork created during the 20th century.
-Much of the art is either used for their masquerades, or function as reliquaries and effigies.
+Much of the art either is used for their masquerades or functions as reliquaries and effigies.
 All are primarily made by the men of the village.
-There is reason to believe that many of these reliquaries were made during the Fang's migration as a form of burial which was also portable.
+There is reason to believe that many of these reliquaries were made during the Fangs' migration as a form of burial which was also portable.